Rowlands Castle and Stansted Forest

 The Basics

-Terrain: Pavements, some stony and some grassy woodland paths, a couple of very steady inclines and a metal barrier to squeeze past or under.
+Terrain: Pavements, some stony and some grassy woodland paths, a couple of very steady inclines.

-Dogs: Yes.
-Dogs are allowed in the recreation ground, but the children’s play area is fenced off.
+Dogs: Dogs are welcome in Stansted Park and they are allowed in the recreation ground, but the children’s play area is fenced off.

-Refreshments: You will pass three pubs including The Robin Hood and The Castle , as well as a really inviting looking café, The Bumblebee
+Refreshments: You will pass two pubs, The Robin Hood and The Castle , as well as The Bumblebee café.

 Toilets: To the side of the pavilion building in the recreation ground.